CleanroomMC/MixinBooter/README.md

 - As of 8.4, MixinBooter actively attempts to be compatible with [SpongeForge](https://github.com/SpongePowered/SpongeForge)

 - As of 9.2, MixinBooter reinstates the older MixinLoader annotation for 1.8.x usages.

+- As of 10.0, MixinBooter follows Mixin 0.8.7

 ### Tidbits: